DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

   --producer-info                       Add user name, application name, and
                                         application version to the output
                                         feature set.
+  --append                              Append to an existing vector set.
+If
+                                        the output does not exist, it will be created.

 Processing Options:
   --cpu                                 Use the CPU for processing, the default